Our use of Cookies

 Who can apply for phytosanitary certificates under the scheme?

-Any traders authorised under the PHEATS scheme may apply for phytosanitary certificates.
+Any traders authorised under the PHEATS scheme may apply for PCs.
 If you are not authorised to export under the PHEATS scheme you will be able to export under the normal export procedures.
 Further information on this can be found on gov.uk.

 How will phytosanitary certificates be issued?

-Phytosanitary certificates issued under the PHEATS scheme will be issued centrally by the Centre for International Trade (CIT).
-An electronic, scanned copy of the phytosanitary certificate will be emailed to you.
-This electronic copy of the PC can then be provided to the importer in the EU or Northern Ireland to be uploaded as part of their pre-notification.
+Phytosanitary certificates issued under the PHEATS scheme will be issued centrally by the Centre for International Trade (CIT) for England and Wales.
+An electronic, scanned copy of the PC will be emailed to you.
+This electronic copy of the PC can then be provided to the importer in the EU or Northern Ireland to be uploaded as part of their pre-.

 The original phytosanitary certificate will then be mailed out to you within 24 hours.
 This will need to be provided to the NPPO as soon as technically feasible thereafter.